-- 59. A student's eligibility for free school meals (FSM) can be used as an individual measure of disadvantage.
-To generate information on students' FSM eligibility, we have linked DDB Student, DDB Student Alternative and ILR data with schools' NPD data using person-based linking.
-50 We link to NPD school census data at key stage 4, from 2009-10 onwards.
+linking.
+We link to NPD school census data at key stage 4, from 2009-10 onwards.
 This has information on pupils attending maintained schools in England.
 From spring 2013-14, this includes local authority maintained Pupil Referral Units and alternative provision academies, including alternative provision free schools.
-Students are included in the FSM data if they were under 21 on commencement of their studies and were successfully linked to records from the NPD. - 60.
-The DfE does not accept responsibility for any inferences or conclusions derived from the NPD data by third parties. - 61.
-The use of free school meals data has previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+Students are included in the FSM data if they were under 21 on commencement of their studies and were successfully linked to records from the NPD.

+- 63. The DfE does not accept responsibility for any inferences or conclusions derived from the NPD data by third parties. - 64.
+Population and year coverage restrictions applied to free school meals data are detailed in Table 1 and Table 2.